Faculty

 German Department faculty combine research strengths in 18th-21st century literature and culture, literary and cultural theory, and Second Language Acquisition with a high level of dedication to teaching and advising.
 All German Department faculty teach at all levels of the undergraduate and graduate programs, from first-year instruction to graduate courses in their areas of specialty, and participate in the education of graduate students as teachers.

-Peter C. Pfeiffer, PhD (Department Chair)
+Peter C. Pfeiffer, PhD

 University of California, Irvine